mohmdsh/mb1-cdi-followup/Docker instructions.md

 #### Insallation:

 1. [Download Docker for Windows](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe), then double-click on the `Docker Desktop Insaller.exe` file to start the installation process.
 - Once the installation is succeeded, open the Docker software.
-After a few seconds, it should indicates `docker is running`.
+After a few seconds, it should indicate `docker is running`.
 Then, proceed to *step 3*.